SoftUni-Internal/interactive-content/EN/04-Remote-Databases/04-Summary.md

 ## In this lesson, you learned:

-- What Relational and Non-Relational Databases are
+- What relational and non-relational databases are

 - What is a BaaS